About This Website

 As I lay there, something began to happen: “truth” began to flow into my mind.
 Soon the “flow” became a river, and then

 the river became a flood; I could hardly keep up with it.
-It felt as if an angel was standing over me with a large picture
+It felt as if an angel was standing over me with a large pitcher

 from which he was pouring out spiritual truth.
 It was wonderful.
 It must have lasted for 20 or 30 minutes.

 We arrived at the meeting a few minutes late and took our seats in the back of the room.
-In the front of the room was a man dressed in a suit speaking to the youth about the Bible, etc. He spoke in a monotone, leaning back in his folding chair, balancing on the two back legs.
-I looked around at the “kids;” they were obviously far more interested in each other than in anything he was saying.
+In the front was a man dressed in a suit speaking to the youth about the Bible, etc. He spoke in a monotone, leaning back in his folding chair, balancing on the two back legs.
+I looked around at the teenagers; they were obviously far more interested in each other than in anything he was saying.
 But as I sat there, I was amazed at the grace and knowledge that flowed from this man’s lips; he was saying things I’d never heard before.
-And they weren’t a lot of “wacky” things; it was a lot of good, spiritual truth, a lot of Bible, amazing things.
-I thought to myself, “Wow, where have I been!”
-Needless to say, I started attending that church: it was Santa Clara Assembly (a Charismatic church).
+And they weren’t a lot of “wacky” things; it was a lot of good, spiritual truth, a lot of amazing Biblical things.
+I thought to myself, “Wow, where have I been?”
+Needless to say, I started attending that church right away: it was Santa Clara Assembly (a Charismatic church).
 (It has since lost all that it once had with the original leaders, and is now known as Santa Clara Neighborhood Church, an Assemblies of God church).
 But who was that man!?
 It was Judson Cornwall, one of the nationally recognized leaders of the Charismatic movement.
 He was the pastor and his sister, Iverna Tompkins, was the associate pastor; and wow, was she good, too!

 As a side-note, later, as most people were leaving the church, a friend said to me, "Now the devil is going to attack you, and try to convince you that this never happened."
-So I decided to continue to pray for awhile and to just stay in the church all night, sleeping on the carpet.
-In the middle of the night, I woke up and there, sitting right in front of me, was a frog; yes, that's right, a real frog.
+So, I decided to continue to pray for awhile and just stayed in the church all night, sleeping on the carpet.
+In the middle of the night, I woke up and there, sitting right in front of me, was a frog; yes, that's right, a real frog!
 I thought to myself, "Well, if that is the best the devil can do, I have nothing to worry about."
-I forget if I took the frog in hand and put it outside.
+I forget if I took the frog in hand and put it outside, which I probably did.
 It was only years later that I heard that some teenagers had put frogs in the sanctuary as a joke.
 But they did not know that frogs do not croak unless they are happy, and they would not be happy in a dry building.
 So, they never started croaking during a worship service.

-At any rate, as it happened, a few nights later when I could not sleep at the dorm, then came this other experience: the powerful inflowing of “truth,” of Biblical and spiritual insight.
-This does not refer to replacing the Bible; it means bringing the truths of the Bible to life, of enhancing Biblical truths.
+At any rate, as it happened, a few nights later when I could not sleep at the dorm, then came this other experience: the powerful inflowing of “truth” of Biblical and spiritual insight.
+This does not refer to replacing the Bible; it means bringing the truths of the Bible to life, of illuminating Biblical truths.
 Of course, that flood of truth did not last long, not longer then perhaps a half hour or so.
 But then neither has it actually ceased all-together.
-Though the flow happened about 49 years ago, and has now turned into an intermittent “trickle,” yet that channel remains open to this day.
-It enables me to see things in Scripture that other people often overlook; and spiritual truth continues to “dawn on me” from time to time.
+Though the flow happened about 50 years ago, and has long since turned into an intermittent “trickle,” yet that channel remains open to this day.
+It enables me to see things in Scripture that other people usually overlook; and spiritual truth continues to “dawn on me” from time to time.
 And the more I study the Bible, the more truth I find.
-So having sat under Judson Cornwall’s ministry for about three years, having been trained at a good Bible college, and having studied the Word of God for over 50 years now (an hour a day, five days a week), means that I have a lot of “good stuff” to share.
+So, having sat under Judson Cornwall’s ministry for about three years, having been trained at an excellent Bible college, and having studied the Word of God for over 50 years now (an hour a day, five days a week), means that I have a lot of "insight" to share.

-Someone called to be an evangelist finds that if he works in his calling, and if he is “anointed,” he yields fruit; i.e., people respond to his spoken words: they get saved.
+Someone called to be an evangelist finds that if he applies his calling (gets involved in evangelism), and if he is “anointed,” he yields fruit; i.e., people respond to his spoken words: they get saved.
 Likewise, someone called to have a healing ministry finds that, if he plies his trade, people get healed.
 By contrast, others struggle to get something going in the evangelistic or healing ministries, not understanding that they may not be called to those ministries.
 So, likewise, someone who is called to be a teacher (as an Eph.
 4:11 teacher) finds that, if he studies, he begins to understand Biblical doctrine in ways others may have missed; he discovers material to teach; he finds teachings, i.e., spiritual truth.
 His job is to pass it on.
-So if he this, if he teaches, that ministry works through him: people listen, are attentive, and do learn.
-Of course, no one is i nerrant, and not everything the author "gets" or "discovers" is necessarily from the Lord.
-But teachings do flow easily to him to and through him.
+So if he does this, if he teaches, that ministry works through him: people listen, are attentive, and do learn.
+Of course, no one is inerrant, and not everything I "get" or "discover" is necessarily from the Lord.
+But teachings do flow easily to me to and through me.

 So, reader, be prepared to have your thinking and your theology challenged.
 Oh, this is not talking about cultish or heretical teachings; its talking about presenting what the Bible really has to say; its talking about challenging some commonly held misconceptions; its talking about taking on some controversies and landing them in their true, Biblical orientation.
-However, be forwarned: the books and articles posted on this website cannot be characterized as being “theology-light,” and are not recommended for those accustomed to reading novels only.
-This website is for those who don’t mind getting into the details, who don’t mind going to lengths to expose false theologies.
-Yes, get ready to experience a little brain-strain if you’re not used to this kind of thing and, at the same time, make some new discoveries in the horizons of the vast spiritual realm and the incredible Word of God!
+However, be forewarned: the books and articles posted on this website cannot be characterized as being “theology-light,” and are not recommended for those accustomed to reading novels only.
+This website is for those who don’t mind getting into the details, who don’t mind going to lengths to expose false notions.
+Yes, at the same time, get ready to make some new discoveries in the horizons of the vast spiritual realm and the incredible Word of God!